sina-jamshidi/tutoroPublic/README.md

 ## Development:

-If you would like to try this out, or perhaps set it up for your own school, clone the repo first.
+If you would like to try editing Tutoro, or perhaps set it up for your own school, clone the repo first.

 For development you want to make a few changes: